Expensify/App/docs/articles/expensify-classic/getting-started/Using-The-App.md

 ---
 # Overview
 The Expensify mobile app is the ultimate expense management solution that makes it effortless to track and submit your receipts and expenses.
 Use the app to snap a picture of your receipts, categorize and submit expenses, and even review and approve expense reports.

-# How to install the Expensify app
+# How to download the Expensify app

+{% tabs log %}

+{% tab log iOS %}
 To get started with Expensify on your mobile device, you need to download the app:
-1. Visit the App Store (iOS) or Google Play Store (Android).
+1. Visit the App Store (iOS).
 2. Search for "Expensify" and select the official Expensify app.
 3. Tap "Download" or "Install."

+{% endtab %}

+{% tab log android %}
+To get started with Expensify on your mobile device, you need to download the app:
+1. Visit the Google Play Store (Android).
+2. Search for "Expensify" and select the official Expensify app.
+3. Tap "Download" or "Install."
+{% endtab %}

+{% endtabs %}

+# How to smart scan

+{% tabs log %}
+{% tab log iOS %}
+To get started with Smartscan:
+1. Open the app.
+2. Click request money.
+3. Allow permissions.
+4. Take a photo of a receipt.

+{% endtab %}

+{% tab log android %}
+To get started with Smartscan:
+1. Open system settings.
+2. Go to camera settings and allow permissions for Expensify.
+3. Open the app.
+4. Click request money.
+5. Take a photo of a receipt.
+{% endtab %}

+{% endtabs %}

 Once the app is installed, open it and log in with your Expensify credentials.
 If you don't have an Expensify account, you can create one during the sign-up process.
 # How to enable on push notifications